 Attn: Suzanne Battaglia

-All proceeds to benefit the IMF, providing education and research dollars to help myeloma patients and their families
+All proceeds to benefit the International Myeloma Foundation, providing education and research dollars to help myeloma patients and their families